rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 The prerelease is a version **for test and preview of what is coming**.
 It is work in progress and bugs might occur.
 There is a [changelog](/post/changelog/) and a [todo list](/post/todo/), please check both before commencing the use of the prerelease.

-RsyncUI is a GUI ontop of the command line utility `rsync`, no more no less.
-Rsync is a file-based tool for transferring and synchronization of files.
-RsyncUI supports both synchronize and snapshot tasks.
-There is no custom solution for the synchronized archive.
-And you can quit utilizing RsyncUI (and rsync) at any time and still have access to all synchronized files.

 - RsyncUI is compiled with support for **macOS Big Sur** only
 - the latest prerelase (test) is [released here](https://github.com/rsyncOSX/RsyncUI/releases)

 RsyncUI is [signed and notarized](/post/notarized/) and it is built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

-## A few important words about RsyncUI

-Before commencing use of RsyncUI [there are a few important words to read](/post/important/).

 ## The main menu